|

 "I'll also need some fixings from Screwfix and Tool Station.
 I guess about £50 pounds worth.
 I can play that by ear, and maybe borrow some from you dad."

 Tim nodded to acknowledge, waiting with Marion, before trying to speak, to be sure that Jimmy had finished.
 He wasn't.
-He was in ful flood.
+He was in full flood.

 I'll also need some composites, epoxy resins, woven rovings.
 Carbon and Aramid fibre, if we can source cheap enough.
 Not much, but better than glass fibre.
 If, a good price.
 Otherwise, fibreglass will do.
 Allow another £150, to be safe."